vincentIsGood/JMarkdown/README.md

 }
 ```

-Styles made not be the finest, you may customize it by extending or modifying `OoxmlWordRenderer` class itself.
+Styles I made may not be the finest, you may customize it by extending or modifying `OoxmlWordRenderer` class itself.

-Within TemplateParsingToWordTest.java
+Within **TemplateParsingToWordTest.java**
 ```java
 public class TemplateParsingToWordTest {
     public static void main(String[] args) throws IOException{